Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 At Mir Neurology, we provide specialized care to help patients recover from TBI and support them through every stage of the healing process.

-Symptoms of Concussion & TBI
+Symptoms of Concussion and TBI

 Symptoms of a concussion or TBI can vary depending on the severity of the injury.
 Common signs to watch for include: